TyRoXx/silicium/README.md

 * clean up noexcept annotations
 * prevent all integer overflows in the library
 * noexcept function to load a dynamic library
+* rename the "trait" concept to something less ambiguous

 nice to have
 ------------